 for hiking and encounters with wildlife, mainly monkeys and birds but you can spot the occasional snake as well.
 If you don’t feel like walking or hiking then Gamboa rainforest is for you.
 There you can enjoy a cable car ride through a virgin rainforest and come across beautiful flowers, plants and trees maybe being lucky enough to spot birds, monkeys or even a sloth in their natural habitat.
 You can also enjoy the Monkey Island tour from Gamboa to Gatun Lake, one of the biggest artificial lakes in the world.
 Here the highlight of your trip will be when you encounter capuchins and howling monkeys on their favorite islands but keep your hands inside the boat as you might also spot some alligators.

-What about beaches? – The closest one on the Pacific side is Veracruz.
+? – The closest one on the Pacific side is Veracruz.
 Right next to the Panama canal waters, however we wouldn’t recommend it for swimming.
 Instead you can go there to enjoy quiet little town restaurants on the shore with delicious seafood.
 If you want to swim and soak up the sun on the beaches you can take a boat trip to Taboga Island

 or flight to Contadora